Browse by Medical Category

 Learn more: Food for Families/Cooking Matters designed a class for hard-of-hearing patients

 Hunger and food insecurity negatively impact health and are associated with a higher risk of chronic health problems.
-Initially an MGH study that has led to a permanent program, the Food for Families program strives to reduce the prevalence of food insecurity and hunger among MGH Chelsea and MGH Revere patients and ultimately improve health.
+The Food for Families program, developed after a Mass General Hospital study, strives to reduce the prevalence of food insecurity and hunger among MGH Chelsea and MGH Revere patients and ultimately improve health.
 To achieve this goal, the program tracks the prevalence of food insecurity and hunger among primary care patients, and provides patients with concrete resources to improve their access to healthy food.
 A family with “food insecurity” had at least one person in the household who went hungry in the past month.

 Food for Families screens patients in three health center clinical departments for hunger and food insecurity via a simple, single-question form that patients fill out while waiting for their appointments.
 Staff follows up with patients who screen positively for food insecurity and connects families to local nutrition resources such as SNAP (Supplemental Nutrition Assistance Program, formerly the Food Stamp Program), WIC, food pantries, and community meals.
 In addition, Food for Families works to educate providers within the health center about how food insecurity impacts MGH Chelsea patients and builds relationships with leaders in the community such as food pantry directors, social service agency staff, and SNAP benefit advocates to ensure continued access for patients seeking food resources.

 As an infant, Grace Beecher’s parents found her difficult to soothe.
 Not until her family uncovered severe food allergies was Grace able to thrive.